DoubleKing0625/AIC_Project/TC4_project/README.md

 jupyter notebook
 ```

-### If you just to see the results, just run python file,
+### If you just want to see the results, just run python file,
 ```shell
 python HMM1.py
 python HMM2.py